N-Angleton/ChessNumbers/README.md

 }
 ```

-While effective, the approach does lack a little in elegance and could be an opportunity for refactoring.
+While effective, the approach does lack a little in elegance and is susceptible to human error.
+It could be an opportunity for refactoring.